andrecaiado/spring-boot-actuator/README.md

 # Spring Boot Actuator project

-Spring Boot application with actuator configuration and integration with external monitoring systems
+Spring Boot application with actuator configuration and integration with external monitoring systems.

 This README file will focus on the actuator features implementation.
 For more information about the other project features, please refer to the project template:  [spring-boot-template](https://github.com/andrecaiado/spring-boot-template).

-## Contents
+# Contents

 - [Dependencies](#dependencies)
 - [Exposing Actuator Endpoints](#exposing-actuator-endpoints)